ycpcs/cs201-spring2019/assign/assign03.md

 Submitting
 ----------

-When you are done, submit your project to the Marmoset server using one of the methods below.
+When you are done, submit the assignment to the Marmoset server using one of the methods below.

 <div class="callout">
 You need to submit the entire project.
 Submitting a single source